signetlabdei/sem/docs/getting-started.rst

    >>> campaign = CampaignManager.new(ns_path, script, filename)

-Internally, SEM also checks whether the path points to a valid ns-3 installation and whether the script is available or not.
-An error is also raised if the filename points to an already existing file.
+Internally, SEM also checks whether the path points to a valid ns-3 installation, and whether the script is actually available for execution or not.
+An error is also raised if the new campaign filename points to an already existing file.

 CampaignManager objects can be directly printed to inspect the status of the campaign: